markpbaggett/tamu_dc_notes/docs/source/contents/03_strategic_vision_and_mission.rst

     * Ensure users have the information they need to use our works responsibly
     * Follow CARE principals
 * Promote the use of digital collections in new research and creative activity
-* Ensure our initiatives flourish by creating and supporting sustainable solutions
+* Ensure our initiatives flourish by creating and supporting sustainable solutions and software
+* Adhere to digitization and metadata best practice standards

 Objectives and Tactics
 ----------------------